ohpauleez/cmma/README.md

 CMMA sits on top of Pomegranate to do Maven deps, but also opens deps up to tagged literals, and ships with a way to define dependencies via Git.
-Git deps are essentaially Leiningens Checkouts, but a way to lock down branch/commit/tag and communicate those to others (ie: Checkouts are local only and can't be communicated to other team members).
+Git deps are essentially Leiningens Checkouts, but with a way to lock down branch/commit/tag and communicate those to others (ie: Checkouts are local only and can't be communicated to other team members).

 More to come...